kirenguyen/pepperServer/README.md

 socket.send(jsonMessage);
 ```

+This will also send back a Micro:Bit list to all Peppers in the same room as the two devices, even if pairing failed.

 ## Unpairing a Micro:Bit or Robot

 At the moment, you can send a message from a Micro:Bit or Robot to cut the pairing.
-The websocket connection must have a device that was paired.
+The websocket connection must have a device that was paired, but unpairing can still be called even if the device is not paired without failure.

 Make sure the messageType is `messageType.unpairDevice`.
 That's the only parameter; both devices in the pairing will be disconnected.